Appointee and Court Deputy

 Department of Work and Pensions information about benefits: http://www.dwp.gov.uk/directgov/

 Office of the Public Guardian: http://www.publicguardian.gov.uk/

-If you would like any of our leaflets, forms or other documents in another language, in Braille, in large print or on audio tape, MP3 or CD, please phone the Adults and Communities Directorate Communications team on 0121 464 3123.
+If you would like any of our leaflets, forms or other documents in another language, in Braille, in large print or on audio tape, MP3 or CD, please phone the Directorate for People PSS Communications team on 0121 464 3123.

 All our adult social care leaflets, forms and documents are free in any format.